-This course provides an activity-based approach that develops measurement skills and mathematical literacy using technology to solve problems for non-math intensive programs.
+This course provides an activity-based approach develops measurement that skills and mathematical literacy using technology to solve problems for non-math intensive programs.
 Topics include unit conversions and estimation within a variety of measurement systems; ratio and proportion; basic geometric concepts; financial literacy; and statistics including measures of central tendency, dispersion, and charting of data.
 Upon completion, students should be able to demonstrate the use of mathematics and technology to solve practical problems, and to analyze and communicate results.

-MAT 121 Algebra/Trigonometry I
+MAT 121 Algebra/Trigonometry I Prerequisites: Satisfactory Placement Score or Take One Set: